-- Regulatory Agency Sustainability Approvals: Α. - Perform work in accordance with applicable provisions of Gas Ordinances applicable to Project.
-Provide 1. materials and labor necessary to comply with rules, regulations, and ordinances. - In case of differences between building codes, laws, local ordinances, utility company regulations, and 2.
-Contract Documents, the most stringent shall govern.
+- A. Regulatory Agency Sustainability Approvals: - 1.
+Perform work in accordance with applicable provisions of Gas Ordinances applicable to Project.
+Provide materials and labor necessary to comply with rules, regulations, and ordinances. - 2.
+In case of differences between building codes, laws, local ordinances, utility company regulations, and Contract Documents, the most stringent shall govern.
 Notify Architect in writing of such differences before performing work affected by such differences. - 3.
-Identification: - Motor and equipment name plates as well as applicable UL / ULC and AGA / CGA labels shall be in а place when Project is turned over to Owner. - Β. Qualifications: Requirements of Section 01 4301 applies, but not limited to following: - Company: 1. - Company specializing in performing work of this section. a. - Minimum five (5) years experience in HVAC installations.
-1) - Minimum five (5) satisfactorily completed installations in past three (3) years of projects similar 2) in size, scope, and complexity required for this project before bidding.
+Identification: - a.
+Motor and equipment name plates as well as applicable UL / ULC and AGA / CGA labels shall be in place when Project is turned over to Owner.

+B. Qualifications: Requirements of Section 01 4301 applies, but not limited to following:

+1. Company:

+a.
-- b.
-Upon request, submit documentation.

-- 2. Installer:

-- a.
-Licensed for area of Project.

-- b.
-Designate one (1) individual as project foremen who shall be on site at all times during installation and experienced with installation procedures required for this project.
+- Company specializing in performing work of this section. - 1) Minimum five (5) years experience in HVAC installations. - 2) Minimum five (5) satisfactorily completed installations in past three (3) years of projects similar in size, scope, and complexity required for this project before bidding. - b.
+Upon request, submit documentation. - 2.
+Installer: - a.
+Licensed for area of Project. - b.
+Designate one (1) individual as project foremen who shall be on site at all times during installation and experienced with installation procedures required for this project. - c.

-- c.
 Upon request, submit documentation.